-Stamp Duty Tax Calculator - 2022 Updated 23/09
+Stamp Duty Tax Calculator - 2025 Updated April/25

-How much stamp duty will you have to pay when buying a residential property in 2022?
+How much stamp duty will you have to pay when buying a residential property in 2025?

 The following calculator and commentary is for general interest only and must not be relied on.
 It may not be up to date or complete, relates only to certain types of residential property in England or Northern Ireland and does not constitute advice.
 We can often help you to find suitable independent advisers, but you will always need to take specific advice from your property lawyers, accountants or other financial advisers on tax issues in specific situations.